check-spelling-sandbox/grpc-swift/Sources/GRPC/Docs.docc/Proposals/0001-stub-api.md

       // ...
     }

-    // Note: it's possible to provide a number of conveneince APIs on top:
+    // Note: it's possible to provide a number of convenience APIs on top:

     /// The metadata received from server at the start of the RPC.
     ///